Luman Walters: In Mormonism

 In 1822 and 1823, Walters served as a seer for a treasure dig on the property of Abner Cole in Palmyra, Wayne County, New York.
 Joseph Smith, Sr., Alvin Smith, and Joseph Smith reportedly participated in this dig.
 Walters possessed a magical book and a seer stone, which he used to locate buried treasure.

 Beaman's daughter recalled that Walters was "a sort of fortune teller" who had been "sent for three times ... to dig for treasure".
-Reportedly, Walters " pointed out Joseph Smith, who was sitting quietly among a group of men in the tavern, and said "There was the young man that could find [the treasure]', and cursed and swore about him in a scientific manner: awful!"
+Reportedly, Walters "pointed out Joseph Smith, who was sitting quietly among a group of men in the tavern, and said, 'There was the young man that could find [the treasure]', and cursed and swore about him in a scientific manner: awful!"

 Mormon historian D. Michael Quinn has argued that Walters crafted the magical parchments owned by the Smith family, and Quinn theorizes that the young Joseph Smith looked to Walters as an occult mentor.

-According to non-Mormon Pomeroy Tucker, Walters was also one of the early members of Smith's Church of Christ, though official church histories do not record Luman Walter's membership.
+According to non-Mormon Pomeroy Tucker, Walters was an early believer in Joseph Smith's "money-digging or golden bible finding pretensions", although official church histories do not record Luman Walter's membership in the Church of Christ.
 It is unclear if Luman Walters followed the group when they relocated to Kirtland, Ohio.
 Quinn cites a family history which lists Luman Walters as a "clairvoyant who moved to Ohio".

 Walter's second cousin, George Walters, did become a Mormon.
 Dorothy Walters is listed on the rolls of the first Relief Society in Nauvoo, Illinois.
 Her husband, Benjamin Hoyt, was ordered by his bishop to cease using a divining rod, calling other people wizards and witches, and "burning boards" to heal the bewitched.
 This decision was upheld by the church's high council, with Hyrum Smith presiding.

 Abner Cole's account

 Abner Cole, a newspaper editor by profession, printed a parody of the Book of Mormon, the "Book of Pukei", in his Palmyra paper The Reflector in 1830.
 This parody described the role of "Walters the Magician" in these treasure digs, who "sacrificed a Cock for the purpose of propitiating the prince of spirits ....
 And he took his book, and his rusty sword, and his magic stone, and his stuffed Toad, and all his implements of witchcraft and retired to the mountains near Great Sodus Bay".
 Cole also surmised that Joseph Smith worked under the inspiration of "Walters the Magician."

-Abner Cole's non-satirical account, published in the February 28, 1831 Reflector, mentions "a vagabond fortune-teller by the name of Walters, who [...] was once committed to the jail of this country for juggling, was the constant companion and bosom friend of these money digging impostors."
+Abner Cole's non-satirical account, published in the February 28, 1831, Reflector, mentions "a vagabond fortune-teller by the name of Walters, who [...] was once committed to the jail of this country for juggling, was the constant companion and bosom friend of these money digging impostors."